-Name Post Туре Yes No Mr. Manuel Olivencia Ruiz Chairman Independent Monitoring the preparation and the integrity of the financial information prepared on the company and, where appropriate, the group, checking for compliance with legal provisions, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles. Х Mr. José Antonio Álvarez Álvarez Member Non-independent external Ms. Julia Sanz López Member Independent Mr. Manuel Pizarro Moreno resigned as a member of BME's Appointments and Remuneration Committee on 24 January 2008.
-Ms. Julia Sanz López was appointed a member of BME's Appointments and Remuneration Committee on 30 October 2008.
-Appointments and Remuneration Reviewing internal control and risk management systems on a regular basis, so main risks are properly identified, managed and disclosed. Х Monitoring the independence and efficacy of the internal audit function; propose the selection, appointment, reappointment and removal of the head of internal au- dit; propose the department's budget; receive regular report-backs on its activities; and verifying that senior management are acting on the findings and recommenda- tions of its reports. Х Markets and Systems Operating Proce edures Committee Post Туре Establishing and supervising a mechanism whereby staff can report, confidentially and, if necessary, anonymously, any irregularities they detect in the course of their duties, in particular financial or accounting irregularities, with potentially serious implications for the firm. Х Mr. Joan Hortalá i Arau Chairman Executive Making recommendations to the board for the selection, appointment, reappo- intment and removal of the external auditor, and the terms and conditions of his engagement.
-Mr. Ricardo Laiseca Asla Member Non-independent external Mr. Mariano Pérez Claver Member Non-independent external Mr. Karel Lannoo Member Independent Receiving regular information from the external auditor on the progress and findings of the audit programme, and checking that senior management are acting on its recommendation. Х Mr. Luis María Cazorla Prieto is Secretary (non Member) of all the above-mentioned Committees. he above-mentioned Committees Ensuring the independence of the external auditor. Х will cuis maria cazona rifeto is secretary (non member) of all the above mentioned committees.
-In the case of groups, the Committee should urge the group auditor to take on the auditing of all component companies. Х
+Yes No Monitoring the preparation and the integrity of the financial information prepared on the company and, where appropriate, the group, checking for compliance with legal provisions, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles. Х Reviewing internal control and risk management systems on a regular basis, so main risks are properly identified, managed and disclosed. Х Monitoring the independence and efficacy of the internal audit function; propose the selection, appointment, reappointment and removal of the head of internal audit; propose the department's budget; receive regular report-backs on its activities; and verifying that senior management are acting on the findings and recommendations of its reports. Х Establishing and supervising a mechanism whereby staff can report, confidentially and, if necessary, anonymously, any irregularities they detect in the course of their duties, in particular financial or accounting irregularities, with potentially serious implications for the firm. Х Making recommendations to the board for the selection, appointment, reappointment and removal of the external auditor, and the terms and conditions of his engagement. Х Receiving regular information from the external auditor on the progress and findings of the audit programme, and checking that senior management are acting on its recommendation. Х Ensuring the independence of the external auditor. Х In the case of groups, the Committee should urge the group auditor to take on the auditing of all component companies. Х